RHETORICALPOINTS

 6

-Click any row to expand the full model breakdown and source links for that claim.
+Click any row to expand the methodology note, model breakdown, key facts, and source links for that claim.

 -